 ABSENCES AND TARDIES

 School beings at 7:45 am.
-Staff will be at the front door at 7:45 am to issue tardy slips to students and will give the student white index cards for parents to sign if their child is tardy.
+Students arriving late need to go to the office to obtain a Tardy slip.
 If a student shows up to their class without a slip, they will be sent to the office to obtain a slip.
 The school enters attendance data into a computer by 10:00 am daily.
 The state compulsory attendance law states that students are in non-compliance with the law when they have 3 or more unexcused days or parts of days (tardies) within a four week period or ten or more unexcused days or parts of days (tardies) within a six month period.
 Days or parts of days (tardies) count as one day.
 You will receive a letter from the school district if your child has too many unexcused tardies and/or absences.
 Absences will be excused for a child’s illness or observance of a religious holiday.
 Written excuses/doctor’s notes must be brought to the school office within two days of the child’s return to school.
 Excuses for tardies must be completed by the parent in the school office on the day of late arrival.
 All excuses are kept for audit purposes.
 If you do not bring a note to the office, your child will have an unexcused tardy or absence on his/her attendance records.

 Enjoy these tips: Every Day Counts!
 Your Child’s Success Begins with Attendance – Tips for Parents

 If your child is ill or must be absent due to an observance of a religious holiday, please request schoolwork by notifying your child’s teacher.
 Allow 24 hours for the teacher to prepare make-up work.
 It will be available for pick-up in the school office.

 Please do not plan vacations during the school year on regular school days.
 Vacations will be counted as unexcused absences.